Rosas (Nica del Rosario song): Live performances

-On May 7, 2022, FlipMusic Records released a rock version of its popular campaign song performed by Maysh Baay of Moonstar88, Jomal Linao and Allan Burdeos of Kamikazee, Ariel Lumanlan of Chelsea Alley/Arcadia, and Carissa Ramos of Catfight.
+On that same event, Maysh Baay of Moonstar88, Jomal Linao and Allan Burdeos of Kamikazee, Ariel Lumanlan of Chelsea Alley and Arcadia, and Carissa Ramos of Catfight performed a rock version of the song and released it shortly after the performance.

-Stages

-On June 6, 2022, del Rosario and Pangilinan, together with Matthew Chang performed their extended version at The 70's Bistro.

-On September 30, 2022, del Rosario performed her acoustic version of extended version at Stage Session.

-On November 11, 2022, del Rosario and Pangilinan performed at Arlington Memorial Chapels using their extended version.

 Extended version

-On May 10, 2022, del Rosario posted on Twitter the new additional verses and snippets for "Rosas", which was eventually called the "extended version", after partial, unofficial results showed Robredo's opponent, Bongbong Marcos leading by a wide margin.
-The words were inspired by Robredo's speech, where she expressed gratitude to supporters, assured volunteers that their efforts have not been in vain, and called them on to continue the fight beyond the elections.
+On May 10, 2022, del Rosario posted on Twitter the new additional verses and snippets for "Rosas", later referred as the "extended version", following partial, unofficial results that showed Robredo's opponent, Bongbong Marcos, leading by a wide margin.
+The lyrics were inspired by Robredo's speech, where she expressed gratitude to supporters, assured volunteers that their efforts have not been in vain, and encouraged them on to continue the fight beyond the elections.

-On May 14, 2022, five days after the election, del Rosario and Pangilinan, together with violinist Matthew Chang, performed the extended version on a thanksgiving event, dubbed as "Tayo ang Liwanag: Isang Pasasalamat", at Ateneo de Manila University Campus Grounds in Quezon City.
+Five days after the election, on May 14, 2022, del Rosario and Pangilinan, accompanied by violinist Matthew Chang, performed the extended version at a thanksgiving event, titled "Tayo ang Liwanag: Isang Pasasalamat", held at Ateneo de Manila University Campus Grounds in Quezon City.

-It was released on June 3, 2022, across all streaming platforms, and features Gab Pangilinan, violinist Matthew Chang and Tinig Tumintindig Grand Choir.
+The extended version was officially released on June 3, 2022, across all streaming platforms.
+It features Gab Pangilinan, violinist Matthew Chang, and the Tinig Tumintindig Grand Choir.

+Rosas: The Song.
+The Journey

+A documentary titled Rosas: The Song.
+The Journey, directed by Nolan Bernardino, was produced to explore the impact and creation process of the song.
+It is a joint project by FlipMusic Productions and Happy House Manila and was released on February 25, 2023, with exclusive screening on cinemas.
+The documentary features interviews with Nica del Rosario, collaborators, and discusses the song's significance in Philippine politics and culture.
+The documentary provides insights into the song's journey from inception to its release and subsequent reception among the public, both as a work of art and as a symbol of hope for a better future.